plasne/openid-connect/implementation.md

 If you already know how to implement this solution and are just looking for samples configs, look [here](./configuration.md).

+## Implementing the Authentication Service

+With regards to authentication, you can also think of this as the "server".
+It will generate tokens that will verified and used by the APIs or "clients".

 ## AUTH_TYPE

 When using Service-to-Service authentication (including reading configuration from Azure App Configuration and Azure Key Vault) you will need access_tokens issued.
 You should decide up-front how you will are going to get those access_tokens.